Down With Food Waste

 Garbage disposals work hand‑in-hand with your green bin program.

-Using a garbage disposal in conjunction with your green bin helps divert the maximum amount of food waste from landfills – benefiting your community and slowing the acceleration of climate change.
+Green bin programs prevent food waste from reaching landfills, reduce harmful methane emissions and leachate, and create high-quality compost.
+Using a garbage disposal in conjunction with your green bin helps divert the maximum amount of food waste from landfills — benefitting your community and slowing the acceleration of climate change.
 Wastewater treatment plants are capable of converting disposal waste into renewable energy and beneficial fertilizer.

 Here’s how a garbage disposal reduces global warming by sending food waste to your local wastewater treatment plant.